openwisp/openwisp-docs/developer/hacktoberfest.rst

      :align: center

 .. note::
-  OpenWISP partcipates in `Hactoberfest 2021
+  OpenWISP participates in `Hacktoberfest 2021
   <https://hacktoberfest.digitalocean.com/>`_!

-If you are reading this page you are probably considering OpenWISP as a possible organization to contribute for `Hactoberfest
+If you are reading this page you are probably considering OpenWISP as a possible organization to contribute for `Hacktoberfest
 <https://hacktoberfest.digitalocean.com/>`_, welcome!

 If you are looking for a **friendly community** where **your contribution